-- Arduino Uno will be tested with each of the sensors to verify they can perform all needed telemetry requirements - Flight Software will be created on an as needed basis as other subsystem designs progress
+- Arduino will be tested with each of the sensors to verify they can perform all needed telemetry requirements.
+All subsystems must be functional for this final test.
+We expect to see zero programming errors in data handling and flight software. - Flight Software development has already begun and will be continually created on an asneeded basis, as other subsystem designs progress.